The Figure Court is the oldest part of the Royal Hospital Chelsea and was started by Wren in 1682.

 The 7'6" statue of Charles II, from which the Court takes its name, is the work of Grinling Gibbons.
-It shows the king as a Roman general, holding a baton as a sign of his Imperial authority.
-He does not have the customary wig and moustache and with its bare arms and legs, must have been considered daring.
-It was presented to the King by Tobias Rustat, a long-time retainer, in 1682 and was moved to the Royal Hospital after the King died in 1685.
-It was placed in its current position around the time the first pensioners were admitted.
-Originally gilded it was bronzed in 1782 but was been re-gilded in 2002 for the Queen's Golden Jubilee.
+It shows the King as a Roman general, holding a baton as a sign of his Imperial authority.
+The statue was presented to the King by Tobias Rustat in 1682 and was moved to the Royal Hospital after the King died in 1685.
+Originally gilded, it was bronzed in 1782 but was re-gilded in 2002 for the Queen's Golden Jubilee.